Identifiability, the KL property in metric spaces, and subgradient curves: Linear growth around identifiable sets

-We next derive some simple consequences of the linear growth result for optimality conditions.
-In the case of Example \ref{max}, these reduce to classical active-set results.
+We next derive simple optimality conditions from Theorem \ref{linear} (Linear growth).
+We model these on \cite[Theorem 6.2]{Hare} and \cite[Proposition 7.2 and Corollary 7.3]{ident}, but replacing the subdifferential arguments for those Euclidean results with our simpler Ekeland-based approach, valid in an arbitrary complete metric space.
+In the case of max functions (Section \ref{max}), the results reduce to classical active-set properties.

-\begin{cor}[Sufficient condition for optimality]~ Suppose that a closed function $f$ has slope zero at a point $\bar x$, and consider any identifiable set $\M$.
-Then $\bar x$ is a local minimizer if and only if it is a local minimizer relative to $\M$. \end{cor}
+\begin{cor}[Sufficient condition for optimality]~ On a complete metric space, suppose that a closed function $f$ has slope zero at a point $\bar x$, and consider any identifiable set $\M$ at $\bar x$.
+Then $\bar x$ is a local minimizer if and only if it is a local minimizer relative to $\M$.
+Furthermore, $\bar x$ is a strict local minimizer if and only if it is a strict local minimizer relative to $\M$. \end{cor}